 You need to know why your body reacts to protect you.
 Have you had a negative experience earlier in life that your body still reacts to?
 If so, when it’s time, you can profit from looking at that history’s impact and see if it still has its relevance as your life is today.
 From there you have the opportunity to work concretely with the experience and find ways to help your nerves reprogram.
 Read The Road to Pleasure.

 Do all you can not to stress your system, eat healthy so your body is not continuum highs and lows.
 Reconsider stimulants if your whole system manages better without them.
 Be physically active.
 It might help your body to get rid of the blocking experiences.

 Go through possible events that can have triggered your nuisances.
 Reflect on their impact and how you can redirect their influences.
 Read Frozen at the moment

 Presentation of ideas to create a plan to deal with pain

 IS IT A SETBACK OR IS IT A PART OF HEALING PROCESS?

-Sometimes healing takes you backwards.
+Sometimes healing takes you backward.
 You might think it is a setback when it all doesn’t process in the right direction, but it might be a part of the process.
 Maybe in your work, you opened another door on your healing, and the body has specific hiccups with the process.
 Be curious and ask the question: Why is this happening?
 Let your Doctor follow you tightly to see that you do not hurt yourself.